Jammicus/job-scraper/README.md

 If you are reading this and feel there could be improvements, please do let me know.
 Small personal projects are hard to get code reviewed so all feedback is appreciated

+## Knowing Issues

+* Occasionally, the HTTP test server used to serve the test files does not return a URL in the tests.
+* Ocassionally jobs are not returned due to differences in the format that they were uploaded to the given website.
+This project aims at getting the most common job formats.
+This only occurs on datasources that are not being collected from a API.
+This is currently being investigated

 ## Contact

 If you are interesting in working with me, you can find my CV at: https://github.com/Jammicus/CV-Generator/releases